qutip/qutip/doc/guide/dynamics/dynamics-class.rst

 Solver Class Interface
 *******************************************

-New from QuTiP version 5, solver such as :func:`.mesolve`, :func:`.mcsolve` has a class interface allowing reusing the Hamiltonian, finer tuning, etc.
+In QuTiP version 5 and later, solvers such as :func:`.mesolve`, :func:`.mcsolve` also have a class interface.
+The class interface allows reusing the Hamiltonian and fine tuning many details of how the solver is run.

+Examples of some of the solver class features are given below.

 Reusing Hamiltonian Data
 ------------------------

-There are many case where a quantum systems need to be studied with multiple evolution, whether it is changing the initial state or changing parameters.
+There are many cases where one would like to study multiple evolutions of the same quantum system, whether by changing the initial state or other parameters.
-In order to solve a given simulation as fast as possible, the solvers in QuTiP take the given input operators and prepare them for the ODE solvers.
+In order to evolve a given system as fast as possible, the solvers in QuTiP take the given input operators (Hamiltonian, collapse operators, etc) and prepare them for use with the selected ODE solver.

-Although these operations are usually reasonably fast, but for some solvers, such as :func:`.brmesolve` or :func:`.fmmesolve`, the overhead can be significative.
+These operations are usually reasonably fast, but for some solvers, such as :func:`.brmesolve` or :func:`.fmmesolve`, the overhead can be significant.
 Even for simpler solvers, the time spent organizing data can become appreciable when repeatedly solving a system.

-The class interface allows to setup the system once and reuse it with various parameters.
-Most ``...solve`` function have a paired ``...Solver`` class, with a :obj:`~.MESolver.run` to run the evolution.
+The class interface allows us to setup the system once and reuse it with various parameters.
+Most ``...solve`` function have a paired ``...Solver`` class, with a ``..Solver.run`` method to run the evolution.
 At class instance creation, the physics (``H``, ``c_ops``, ``a_ops``, etc.) and options are passed.
 The initial state, times and expectation operators are only passed when calling ``run``: